-Join our team and be part of our rich and dynamic research culture of enquiry and innovation.
-IBMI researchers come from the top ranks of physics, engineering, chemistry, biology and medicine and our pipeline frequently yields high-impact papers, successful technology spin-offs and commercialization.
+Join our interdisciplinary team and be part of our rich and dynamic research culture of enquiry and innovation.
+CBI researchers come from the top ranks of physics, engineering, chemistry and biomedicine and our pipeline frequently yields high-impact papers, successful technology spin-offs and commercialization.
 Our research is regularly featured in major news channels and received broad recognition including several prestigious awards and considerable research funding from national and international sources.

 The successful applicant must have the following:

 Excellent track record of research achievement and publications in top-ranked journals

 Strong motivation, scientific curiosity and commitment to scientific excellence

 Experience in an area of biology, microscopy, or similar area, preferable with background or interest to develop experimental protocols and apply them to measurements and data interpretation